 Crewing up for a film shoot can mean hiring for quite a few different positions.
-Luckily, there is a ton of talent in the film and television industry waiting to do their best work.
-There are many candidates with specific strengths and weaknesses that may be a better fit for another project.
+Luckily, there are tons of talented members of the film and television industry, at every level, waiting to work with you.

-Finding the best crew for your project isn’t the easiest part of filmmaking, but is the most essential part of pre-production.
-So here, we’ll take a good look at the best way to find and hire the perfect fit so that your next project will be the best it can be.
+Let us guide you.
+Finding the best crew for your project is the most essential part of pre-production, so we’ll take a good look at the different ways to find and hire the perfect crew to make your next project the best it can be.

 “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do.” – Steve Jobs

-So sign up on a production job board, like Production Beast, and put up an advert for crew positions.
+Another crucial resource is a production job board.
+Visit a site like Production Beast and put up an advert for crew positions.

 2. Review the resumes

-Next, you also want to look for their experience by position.
-Their credits should inform you of their career path to date.
-From production assistant to 2nd assistant camera to 1st assistant camera to director of photography is a natural progression.
+Next, divvy up by position.
+A candidate's credits should inform you of their career path to date.
+For example, PA to 2nd assistant camera to 1st assistant camera to director of photography can be considered a natural progression.

 3. Prepare the interview